SAAHMATHWORKS/saahmathworks.github.io/README.md

 A "data product" is a technical asset that: (1) utilizes data as input, and (2) processes that data to return algorithmically-generated results.
 The classic example of a data product is a recommendation engine, which ingests user data, and makes personalized recommendations based on that data.
 Here are some examples of data products:

-Amazon's recommendation engines suggest items for you to buy, determined by their algorithms.
+- Amazon's recommendation engines suggest items for you to buy, determined by their algorithms.
 Netflix recommends movies to you.
 Spotify recommends music to you.

-Gmail's spam filter is data product – an algorithm behind the scenes processes incoming mail and determines if a message is junk or not.
+- Gmail's spam filter is data product – an algorithm behind the scenes processes incoming mail and determines if a message is junk or not.

-Computer vision used for self-driving cars is also data product – machine learning algorithms are able to recognize traffic lights, other cars on the road, pedestrians, etc.
+- Computer vision used for self-driving cars is also data product – machine learning algorithms are able to recognize traffic lights, other cars on the road, pedestrians, etc.

-This is different from the "data insights" section above, where the outcome to that is to perhaps provide advice to an executive to make a smarter business decision.
+This is different from the "data insights", where the outcome to that is to perhaps provide advice to an executive to make a smarter business decision.
 In contrast, a data product is technical functionality that encapsulates an algorithm, and is designed to integrate directly into core applications.
 Respective examples of applications that incorporate data product behind the scenes: Amazon's homepage, Gmail's inbox, and autonomous driving software.

 Data scientists play a central role in developing data product.
 This involves building out algorithms, as well as testing, refinement, and technical deployment into production systems.
 In this sense, data scientists serve as technical developers, building assets that can be leveraged at wide scale.